-Students having concerns/problems of an instructional nature (grades, classroom assignments, etc.) should first confer with the instructor involved in an effort to resolve the issue informally.
-Issues that are unresolved at the informal stage are referred by the student (verbally or in writing) to the respective division Dean, who will attempt to mediate a resolution to the problem.
-Issues unresolved by the Dean may also be referred to the Dean of Enrollment and Student Services, who will continue to mediate a resolution.
-If the problem is still unresolved, the student may initiate a final appeal to the Vice President for Instruction and Student Services.
+Students having concerns or problems of an instructional nature (e.g., faculty, course offerings) should first confer with the instructor involved in an effort to resolve the issue informally.
+Issues that are unresolved at the informal stage are referred by the student (verbally or in writing) to the respective Division Dean, who will attempt to mediate a resolution to the problem.
+Issues unresolved by the Dean also may be referred to the Dean of

+Student Services who will continue to mediate a resolution.
+If the problem is still unresolved, the student may initiate a final appeal to the Vice President for Instruction and Student Services. (see Grade Appeal Procedure above)